0xM1cx/Obsidian-Notes/EVSU/1st-Year-2nd-Sem/Human Computer Interaction.md

-The goal of this app is to enable
+The goal of this app to enable student authentication

+- It allows automatic syncing of employee app and student app.
+The purpose of having a